Built by an anaesthetics registrar in regional Australia.

 - Ethics and communication framework cards for end-of-life topics

-- One click from card to full study note
+- One click from any card to the full study note

-The CICM Fellowship curriculum defines 128 learning objectives across the core ICU domains.
-Primex maps every LO to the study notes and flashcards that cover it.
-The Curriculum tab lets you work through them systematically, with per-section progress bars and click-through to the relevant note.
+The CICM Fellowship curriculum defines 139 learning objectives across the core ICU domains.
+PRIMEX maps every LO to the study notes and flashcards that cover it.
+Work through them systematically with per-section progress bars and one-click jump to the relevant note.

 - Checkbox completion persisted across sessions